mrc-ide/squire/README.md

 The reason for the poor fits to the data shown earlier is because Algeria has implemented interventions prior to today.
-These can also be incorporated into `calibrate_particle`.
+These can also be incorporated into `calibrate`.
 For example, we can grab the assumed changes to transmission fased on government intervention for Algeria.

 ``` r